kej715/DtCyber/rje-station/README.md

 sent to the RJE host service.
 The default is none.
 - **password** : specifies the password used in the *SIGNON* request sent to the RJE host service.
 The default is none.
+- **maxConnections** : the maximum number of concurrent connections supported by the service on its TCP port.
+The default is *1*.
 - **port** : the TCP port number on which the RJE host service is listening for connections.
 The default is *2553*.
 - **protocol** : specifies the name of the RJE data communication protocol to use in communicating with the RJE host service.
 Accepted values are *hasp* and *mode4*.
 The